KirilMadzharov/Programming-Basics-with-Python-/README.md

 7. Drawing Figures with Loops - Additional Exercises
 8. Exam Preparation Exercises
 9. Exam
-10. Official Certification from Soft Uni with QR code for checking the validity of the document.
+10. Official Certification from Soft Uni with QR code for checking the validity of the document
+11. README file

 Within the folders, you will find detailed documentation and a breakdown of the content I've studied each week.